SySwatis/ProductVideoTab/README.md

 # ProductVideoTab
 - Magento 2
-- Add a tab video on produc page
+- Add a tab video on product page